vuongptnguyen/Whiteblock_User_Guide/docs/get_started.rst

   $ whiteblock netconfig off 1

-To learn the format of how to use other netconfig parameters, please visit the Command Line Reference page.
+For more advanced netconfig parameters, please visit the Command Line Reference page.